 Aside from children, elderly and disabled people are also among the most vulnerable populations.
 One piece of legislation lays out penalties for injuring a member of any of these protected groups.
 Texas Penal Code Section 22.04 defines the crime of injury to a child, elderly individual, or disabled individual.
 A child is defined as a person 14 years old or younger.

-According to this statute, it is a crime to cause serious bodily injury; serious mental deficiency, impairment, or injury; or bodily injury to a child.
+According to this statute, it is a crime to cause serious bodily injury; serious mental deficiency, impairment, or injury; or bodily injury to any child.
 You can be charged under this law whether you acted intentionally or recklessly.
 The definition of this law is straightforward, but the penalties depend on a number of variables.

 What is the Punishment for Injuring a Child in DFW?